covid82/notes-scala-with-cats-2/README.md

 ## anatomy of a type class

+In cats a type class is represented by a trait with at least one type parameter

-- There are three components of type class pattern:
+There are three components of type class pattern:
 - type class:
     ```scala
     trait Printer[A] {
       def print(value: A): String
     }
     ```
 - type class instance:
     ```scala
     object PrinterInstances {
       implicit val intPrinter: Printer[Int] = new Printer[Int] {